 Download a template letter, developed by the WSMA and the Washington State Medical Group Management Association, reminding reluctant insurance companies to follow the law and allow your practice to benefit from the legislation.
 After downloading, simply plug in your practice information and send the letter to your contact at each insurer with which you contract.

-With insurers and physicians using ProviderSource, the hope is to make the credentialing process easier for small to midsized practices that do not benefit from delegation arrangements*.
-We are interested in hearing whether insurance companies are complying with this law and the details of their responses.
-Please email Jeb Shepard, associate director of legislative and regulatory affairs, at email@example.com with your feedback.
+With insurers and physicians using ProviderSource, the hope is to make the credentialing process easier for small to midsized practices that do not benefit from delegation arrangements.* We are interested in hearing whether insurance companies are complying with this law and the details of their responses.
+Please email Jeb Shepard, WSMA director of policy, at email@example.com with your feedback.